exosite-archive/hvac-reference-application/README.md

 4. Click "+ NEW DEVICE"

-5. Add device with name and serial number
+5. Add device with name and MAC Address

 ## Enable Serial Number which is the MAC Address of the Device

 Enable device words.

+TODO Delete?

 ## Activate GWE

+TODO: I believe this is done in the GWE documentation Step 2

 GWE can be activated by passing information: